Does Not Apply to Commercial Genetic Testing Program effective 6/1/2018

 We develop Medical Policies to provide guidance to Members and Providers.
 This Medical Policy relates only to the services or supplies described in it.
 The existence of a Medical Policy is not an authorization, certification, explanation of benefits or a contract for the service (or supply) that is referenced in the Medical Policy.
 For a determination of the benefits that a Member is entitled to receive under his or her health plan, the Member's health plan must be reviewed.
 If there is a conflict between the Medical Policy and a health plan, the express terms of the health plan will govern.

-ADDITIONAL INFORMATIONThere is insufficient evidence to support the clinical use of the 9p21 genetic variant to predict clinical events, or that its use improves health outcomes.
-Therefore, 9p21 genotyping for all applications is considered investigational.
+There is insufficient evidence to determine if the use of the 9p21 genetic variant predicts clinical events or improves health outcomes.

 Alg, V., Sofat, R., Houlden, H., & Werring, D. (2013).
 Genetic risk factors for intracranial aneurysms.
 A meta-analysis in more than 116,000 individuals.
 Neurology, 80, 2154-2165.
 (Level 1 evidence)